nqzyx/advent-of-code/README.md

 ### 12-Dec-2022

 After 9 days, I am squarely atop the private leaderboard with my software-developing progeny.
-In all fairness, I don't sleep much any more, I don't have children at home, and outside of work and tending our small farm and reselling busines, I don't do much else these days.
+In all fairness, I don't sleep much any more, I don't have children at home, and outside of work and tending our small farm and reselling busines, I don't do much else these days...
+Wait, suddenly, that sounds like a lot...
+LOL!

-I've been posting my solutions here.
-I'll be the first to admit that they are neither the most succint nor the most elegant.
-Sometimes, I have felt like I was using a sledgehammer to squash a fly.
+I am posting my solutions here as a public recod of my efforts.
+Please be kind.
+I will be the first to admit that they are neither the most succint nor the most elegant.
+I only began to develop in Javascript in 2020 and I still have much to learn.
+Sometimes, I feel like my solutions are the proverbial sledgehammer squashing a fly.

-I also freely admit that I have used third-party libraries (e.g., [math.js](https://mathjs.org/docs/datatypes/matrices.html) and [djikstrajs](https://github.com/tcort/dijkstrajs)) where they provide utilitarian solutions for common algorithms.
-Unlike the early days of my four-decade-long career, modern software engineering relies on "standing on the shoulders" of those who came before you by making use of available libraries that can significantly shorten the time required to build a solution.
+I also freely admit to using third-party libraries (e.g., [math.js](https://mathjs.org/docs/datatypes/matrices.html) and [djikstrajs](https://github.com/tcort/dijkstrajs)), but only where they provide utilitarian solutions for common algorithms.
+Unlike the early days of my career, modern software engineering relies on "standing on the shoulders" of those who came before you by making use of available libraries that can significantly shorten the time required to build a solution.